This no-soak Instant Pot Black Beans recipe is so easy and delicious that you’ll never need to buy canned beans again!

 Pressure cooking them in the Instant Pot or Ninja Foodi makes them fast and easy.
 Plus, you don’t have to presoak them beforehand.

-Easy No Soak Instant Pot Black Beans
+Why We Love This Instant Pot Black Beans Recipe

 Dry beans are a healthy and affordable way to get protein and fiber in your diet.
 Plus, they’re low in fat and calories.